 - 190 litres volume is very much, so we came into plane very quickly

 - The mast rail is further back and foot band positions further forward, so we stood more relaxed than on the current Starboard 177 or RRD.
-Wash it all!
+Took some getting use to!
 Had to find a new balance.
 In the end, we stood more relaxed

-- The shape of the bottom (especially the rear part) ensures that despite the high volume you can easily ‘puppet’ the board
+- The shape of the bottom (especially the rear part) ensures that despite the high volume you can easily ‘opo-up’ the board

 - Half wind was much better to control the board, without feeling too much lift (probably because we’re further forward)